rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - My classmate’s **perspective** about success.
-I was in the mindset position to aim for the highest grade possible in my entire college years.
+I was aiming for the highest grade in my college years.
 I proved it when I graduated as Cum Laude.
 I was told that he will not be impressed by only performing well in school.
-He will only be impressed when he sees me in a managerial position on a stable job promoting healthy work culture.
+He will only be impressed when he sees me in a stable position promoting a positive and productive work environment.

 #### **Why did you choose your major?**